invisible-college/statebus/README.md

 dom.BODY = ->                                                  # Your code here
   DIV 'Hello, world!'

-</script><script src="https://stateb.us/client.js"></script>   # Loads statebus
+#</script><script src="https://stateb.us/client.js"></script>  # Loads statebus
 ```

 Now you have a working statebus app, in a single html file!
+Just
+double-click it so it opens in your web browser with a `file:///` url.

 ## Coding